microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 * [SharedMatrix]({{< relref "SharedMatrix" >}}) – a data structure to efficiently use two-dimensional tabular data.
 * [SharedString]({{< relref "SharedString" >}}) – a specialized data structure for handling collaborative text.

-Sequence Data Structures are useful when you'll need to insert data in the middle of a list or array.
+Sequence data structures are useful when you'll need to insert data in the middle of a list or array.
 Unlike the key-value data structures, sequences have a sequential order and can handle simultaneous inserts from multiple users.

 ### Sequence Scenarios